'Female Obama' Kamala Harris Wants Americans to Pay Other Peoples' Rent

 California in particular has made their state into a mini-Venezuela to the point that shacks in the Bay Area go for a million dollars.
 She’s looking for the rest of the country to pay for their failures and excesses.

-FEDERAL TAXPAYERS GET TO PAY FOR BAD DEM POLICIES
+FEDERAL TAXPAYERS GET TO PAY FOR BAD DEMOCRAT POLICIES

 It doesn’t end with Kamala.
 All the Democrats want their excesses paid for by the taxpayers who have some money.